att-comdev/valet/README.rst

 Try It Out
 ----------

-Tire-kick things using these example templates:
+Tire-kick things using these example heat templates:

 ::